stephenB75/Bytewise-Nutritionist/replit.md

 ## Overview
-ByteWise Nutritionist is a comprehensive Progressive Web App (PWA) designed for nutrition tracking, meal planning, and recipe building.
+bytewise nutritionist is a comprehensive Progressive Web App (PWA) designed for nutrition tracking, meal planning, and recipe building.
 Its core purpose is to empower users to achieve their health goals through an intuitive, mobile-first interface.
 The application emphasizes professional mobile interactions, robust design, and real-time data for personalized health management, aiming to deliver a professional-grade nutrition tracking experience.

-**Primary Domain**: https://bytewisenutritionist.com - The app automatically redirects users from Replit preview URLs to the custom domain for the best experience.

 ## User Preferences
 Preferred communication style: Simple, everyday language.
-Component modification policy: Do not alter existing working components unless explicitly instructed.
-Preserve all current functionality when making changes to unrelated parts of the app.

-## Recent Changes (August 10, 2025)
-- Fixed production database connection with correct Supabase credentials
-- Updated API endpoint configuration for backend-frontend communication
-- Fixed dashboard metrics cards to display correct data:
-  - Meals Today: Shows actual logged meals count from database
-  - Daily/Weekly Progress: Prevents negative values
-  - Fasting Status: Checks localStorage every 10 seconds
-  - Macros/Micronutrients: Displays real-time nutritional data
-- Changed "Daily" tab to "Logger" tab name
-- **Backend successfully deployed to Render**: https://bytewise-backend.onrender.com/api
-- Frontend configured to use independent backend for production

 ## System Architecture